laravel/nova-docs/4.0/customization/dashboards.md

 #### Dashboard Names

-By default, Nova will use the class name as the name of your dashboard.
-You may customize the name of the dashboard displayed in the left-side navigation bar by overriding the `label` method within your dashboard class:
+By default, Nova will use the dashboard's class name to determine the displayable name of your dashboard that should be placed in the left-side navigation bar.
+You may customize the name of the dashboard displayed in the left-side navigation bar by overriding the `name` method within your dashboard class:

 ```php
 /**